simonliu99/simonliu99.github.io/about.md

 [Google Scholar](https://scholar.google.com/citations?user=fwh_UDMAAAAJ).

 In my spare time, I enjoy tinkering with servers and electronics in my homelab, managing a large server stack I use to host numerous services and game servers.
-Notable inclusions are Adguard Home DNS, Bitwarden, Wireguard, and Plex.
 I also enjoy weightlifting and kayaking among other outdoor activities.

 <!-- <h2>Skills</h2>